 In terms of expansion, we have modestly assumed four new projects for 2022.
 This assumption affects the Capex, debt, revenue and EBITDA.
 If NFE signs 4 new projects this year to start in 2022, it will be out of its forecasted 15-20 terminals range.
 However, we are assuming that Edens(CEO) is over-optimistic by nature.
 The size of these four hypothetical new terminals would be like the La Paz one.

 We are only assuming income for Hilli until 2028 (2026+2 years option).
 The most probable outcome for Hilli is to continue generating income in a new project.
 Therefore, this assumption is ultra-conservative.
 Plus $63 Brent price since 2022 adding 10MM.

-Last but not least are the power plants, which are not a strategic asset, NFE is looking for long term contracts and sell them to mature infrastructure companies (our feeling), obtaining enough money to continue growing.
-So far Jamalco and Sergipe are producing revenue as soon Puerto Sandino, Mexico and Suape will be.
-Once all of them are in operations, It is forecasted to produce around $300MM EBITDA.
+Last but not least are the power plants, which are not a strategic asset.
+NFE is looking for long-term contracts and selling them to mature infrastructure companies (our feeling), obtaining enough money to continue growing.
+So far Jamalco and Sergipe are producing revenue as soon

 We maintain the position after acquiring Hygo.
 It has been a wise movement from NFE and we think this grow tale is still in its first chapters.

 Current valuation under these assumptions is $47.94 (DCF Model – WACC 9.39%).
 We understand this as an intermediate scenario because the assumptions regarding the utilisation of the terminals are a bit aggressive.
 However, all the other assumptions are quite humble.
 There is nothing related to the hydrogen department included in the analysis as we also consider that it is very soon to take this into account.